rnpnr/status/README.md

 * alsalib is horribly broken.
 Don't compile with optimizations more exotic than `-O2` and expect alsa to work.
 If you aren't using alsa then you can use whatever meme flags you want.

-* If you want a smaller binary remove blocks you aren't using from `config.mk`.
-You can also remove their linker options.
-Additionally, consider using a better compiler like [tcc](https://bellard.org/tcc/).